The Happy Puppy Site

 Some dogs have had the misfortune to fall into very bad hands indeed, and are simply in rescue because they have been treated unacceptably by their old owners.

-Most rescue centres will give you a lot of help and support in taking on an adult dog.
+Most rescue centers will give you a lot of help and support in taking on an adult dog.
 And this support is crucial.
 Especially if you are taking a dog with known problems.

 It is important to make sure the shelter or rescue home that you are dealing with can provide this support and are honest about the qualities and flaws of any dogs that they offer you.

-A good centre will also want to know a lot about you before letting you adopt one of their dogs.
+A good center will also want to know a lot about you before letting you adopt one of their dogs.

 They will want to visit your home and check you out.
 They’ll ask probing questions.